coloradorca/CoronavirusProject/README.md

 # Coronavirus Project

-## An intearactable map with a graphical represenatation of timeseries data
+### An intearactive map with a graphical represenatation of timeseries data

 ---

-### Installation
+## Installation

 Ensure `node` and `npm` are installed